tirkarp/covid19-resource-library/README.md

 ```

 ### Source Index
-General sources of data that may be of interests:
+General sources of data that may be of interest:

 | Source | Description | Tags |
 |-|-|-|